- Home >

 The Royal Mews at Buckingham Palace

-The Royal Mews at Buckingham Palace opens from 19 May to 2 October.
+The Royal Mews at Buckingham Palace opens from 2 March to 30 October.
 Catch a glimpse into the working life of the Royal Estate, see the working stables and admire the magnificent carriages.

-This working stable is responsible for all road travel arrangements for the Queen and Royal Family.
-You can see the Gold Stage Coach which has been used at every coronation since 1821, as well as the coach that was built to celebrate the Queen’s Diamond Jubilee.
+This working stable is responsible for all road travel arrangements for the King and Royal Family.
+You can see the Gold Stage Coach which has been used at every coronation since 1821, as well as the coach that was built to celebrate the Queen Elizabeth II Diamond Jubilee.
 Visitors can try out a royal carriage and see some of the horses used to pull the carriages.

 Get Tickets: The Royal Mews >>>